lkytal/PredFull/README.md

 ## Performance Evaluation

 We provide sample data and codes for you to evaluate the prediction performance.
-The `hcd_testingset.mgf` file contains ground truth spectra (extracted from NIST) that corresponding to items in `example.tsv`,  while `example.mgf` are pre-runned prediction results of `example.tsv`.
+The `hcd_testingset.mgf` file contains ground truth spectra (randomly sampled from [NIST Human Synthetic Peptide Spectral Library](https://chemdata.nist.gov/dokuwiki/doku.php?id=peptidew:lib:kustersynselected20170530)) that corresponding to items in `example.tsv`,  while the `example_prediction.mgf` are pre-computed prediction results of `example.tsv`.

 To evaluate the similarity, run:

 `python compare_performance.py --real hcd_testingset.mgf --pred example_prediction.mgf`

-* --real : the ground truth file
+* --real: the ground truth file
-* --pred : the predcition file
+* --pred: the prediction file

-You sholud get around $0.8025$ average similarities using this two pre-given MGF files.
+You should get around ~0.795 average similarities using these two pre-given MGF files.

-__Make sure that items in `example.tsv` and `hcd_testingset.mgf` are of same order!
+__Make sure that items in `example.tsv` and `hcd_testingset.mgf` are of the same order!
 Don't permute items or add/delete items unless you will align them by yourself.__

 ## How to build & train the model

-For who interested in reproduce this model, here we provide `train_model.py` of example codes to build and train the model.
+For those who are interested in reproducing this model, here we provide `train_model.py` of example codes to build and train the model.